Creutzfeldt-Jakob Disease (CJD)

 Various animal species have distinct types of TSEs.
 In addition to CJD which affects humans, other TSEs include bovine spongiform encephalopathy (BSE, also known as "mad cow disease"), scrapie in sheep and chronic wasting disease (CWD) in deer and elk.

-- CWD information for hunter - Wisconsin Veterinary Diagnostic Laboratory (PDF)
+- CWD information for hunter - Wisconsin Department of Natural Resources (PDF)

 CJD is caused by an agent, called a prion, that is a self-replicating protein.
 The current theory is that the normal form of the prion, found in all people, is converted into an abnormal form that causes cell death and the resulting brain lesions.